MicrosoftDocs/dataexplorer-docs/data-explorer/includes/schema-best-practice.md

 * Commonly used fields should be typed columns, not [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic) type.
 * Frequently searched for or aggregated JSON properties in a [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic) column should be converted to a regular column in the table with a more specific type such as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), [long](/azure/data-explorer/kusto/query/scalar-data-types/long), or [real](/azure/data-explorer/kusto/query/scalar-data-types/real).
-* Sparse columns that aren't commonly used for filter and aggregation should be typed as [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic).
+* Sparse columns that aren't commonly used for filter and aggregation should be should be collected as a property bag in a [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic) column using the `DropMappedFields` [mapping transformation](/azure/data-explorer/kusto/management/mappings#dropmappedfields-transformation).

-* Time columns should be typed as [datetime](/azure/data-explorer/kusto/query/scalar-data-types/datetime), and not [long](/azure/data-explorer/kusto/query/scalar-data-types/long) or other data types.
+* Date time columns should be typed as [datetime](/azure/data-explorer/kusto/query/scalar-data-types/datetime), and not [long](/azure/data-explorer/kusto/query/scalar-data-types/long) or other data types.
-    * For examples, see `DateTimeFromUnixMilliseconds` and similar [transformation mappings](/azure/data-explorer/kusto/management/mappings#mapping-transformations).
+    * Use the DateTime from unix [transformation mappings](/azure/data-explorer/kusto/management/mappings#mapping-transformations), for example `DateTimeFromUnixMilliseconds`. .

 * The [decimal](/azure/data-explorer/kusto/query/scalar-data-types/decimal) type provides exact precision, which makes it most suitable to financial and other applications that require exact accuracy.
 However, it's much slower than the [real](/azure/data-explorer/kusto/query/scalar-data-types/real) type.
 Only use the decimal type when required.

-* All ID (identification) columns should be typed as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), not numeric, for better indexing.
-[Partitioning](/azure/data-explorer/kusto/management/partitioningpolicy) can only be defined on string columns.
+* All ID (identification) columns should be typed as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), not numeric.
+This type will make the index much more effective and can significantly improve search time.
+It will also enable [partitioning](/azure/data-explorer/kusto/management/partitioningpolicy), since partitioning can only be defined on string columns.
 If the query filters used on this column are only equality, for example if the column has guids, you can use the encoding profile `Identifier`.
 For more information, see [encoding policy](/azure/data-explorer/kusto/management/encoding-policy).

 ## Tables

 * Optimize for narrow tables, which are preferred over wide tables with hundreds of columns.
 * To avoid expensive joins during query time, denormalize dimension data by enriching it during ingestion.
 If the dimension table used for enrichment is updated and the scenario requires the latest value, use [materialize views](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview) to keep only the latest value.
-* If there are more than 20 columns that are sparse, meaning that many values are nulls, and these columns are rarely used for searches or aggregation, then group the columns as a JSON property bag in a [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic) column.
+* If there are more than 20 columns that are sparse, meaning that many values are nulls, and these columns are rarely used for searches or aggregation, then group the columns as a JSON property bag in a [dynamic](/azure/data-explorer/kusto/query/scalar-data-types/dynamic) column using the `DropMappedFields` [transformation mapping](/azure/data-explorer/kusto/management/mappings#dropmappedfields-transformation).

 ## Indexing